Mission Statement

 What is included in our fee?

-Instruction: 21 hours of tennis instruction, 4 hours of fitness, 4 hours of yoga, evening activities, 12 meals, snacks, housing, seminars, guest speakers, take-home information pamphlet, prizes, a t-shirt and more!
+23 hours of tennis instruction and matchplay, 6 hours of fitness and yoga, seminars, guest speakers, prizes, buffet style lunch, snacks, a t-shirt and more!

 Supervision: Our staff resides in the residence halls and is strategically placed for optimal supervision.